-One of the great promises of AI and automation is the elimination of manual work so that staffing professionals can do what they do best: build relationships and focus on the people at the heart of the industry.
+One of the great promises of AI and automation is the elimination of manual work so that recruitment professionals can do what they do best: build relationships and focus on the people at the heart of the industry.

 With that in mind, our team built a fully-customizable AI engine to automate invoice parsing and document ingestion.
 The user defines which fields she wants to extract, then marks those fields in sample documents to generate training data for the system engine.
 The engine then learns to automatically extract fields as specified by the user.
 If the system makes a mistake, the user can provide instant feedback.
 The more training data we get, the more rapidly and consistently the system accuracy improves.

 Currently, a lot of training data is required to reach an appropriate accuracy.
 Up to 10,000 training documents are required to reach 95 percent accuracy.
-While these projects highlight the high degree of difficulty in applying AI to the staffing industry, they also demonstrate the tantalizing opportunities for firms to be more efficient, productive, and profitable.
+While these projects highlight the high degree of difficulty in applying AI to the recruitment industry, they also demonstrate the tantalizing opportunities for firms to be more efficient, productive, and profitable.

-Changing the staffing industry for the better
+Changing the recruitment industry for the better